wing5wong/artisan-whs-static/source/_announcements/2023-03-05_student-achievement-conferences.md

 ---
-title: Student Achievement Conferences - BOOKINGS ARE NOW OPEN
+title: Student Achievement Conferences - BOOKINGS CLOSE at 5.00pm on Monday 3 April
 is_emergency: false
 date: 2023-03-05T23:55:40.336Z
 subtitle: ", Tuesday 4 April & Wednesday 5 April, 2023 - Students released at 1:50pm"
 ---
 WHANGANUI HIGH SCHOOL
 STUDENT ACHIEVEMENT CONFERENCES

+**BOOKINGS CLOSE at 5.00pm on Monday 3 April**, the evening before the interviews.

 Book an interview by clicking on the following link:
 👉 **<https://www.schoolinterviews.co.nz/>**